 How to Reduce Canker Sores

 If you’ve ever had a canker sore, you’re not alone.
 More than half of the population regularly experiences these small, painful ulcers.
-But stopping a cancer sore is in your control.
+But stopping a canker sore is in your control.

 Less than 1 centimeter in diameter, canker sores often affect the soft areas of the mouth, including the tongue, cheek, and lips.
 Their specific cause is still unknown, but many experts believe bacteria and viral infections play a significant role.